frankmarmier/cohort-286/module-1/week-1/day-1/speech.md

   - Stackoverflow
   - Documentation websites
   - Google > stackoverflow > ask a question on #Hackoverflow > Ask the teacher
+  - Be ready to nose-bleed
+  - Wax on / Wax off
+  - Don't forget to sleep

 ## Day planning